Century ride: North America

 Many multiple-day group rides include a century ride in one or more segments of the course.
-For example, the Ride for AIDS Chicago in Illinois is a two-day, 200-mile charity ride in which cyclists complete the first century on Day 1 and the second on Day 2.
+For example, Ride for AIDS Chicago in Illinois is a two-day, 200-mile charity ride in which cyclists complete the first century on Day 1 and the second on Day 2.
 Ride the Rockies in Colorado often includes at least one century-optional day, as a detour from the shorter main route, as does the Bicycle Ride Across Georgia.
+The Register's Annual Great Bike Ride Across Iowa, better known as Ragbrai, has included a century day every year since 1973.

 Other countries

 There are Imperial centuries in the UK, while in Ireland and Europe there are metric and double metric events.